TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.3.1 =
+Resolves a conflict with themes from WooThemes that prevented users from inserting media into the editor

 = 1.3.0 =
 * Updated toggle script to be compatible with WordPress 3.6
 * Added another checkbox to the FAQ creation screen which allows the user to set the initial state of the FAQ (closed or open)